Do not stop asking for security in IoT

 4. the complexities of combining Service Sector optimised capabilities of differing Service Enablement Platforms;

-5. the implementation and defences of edge device operating systems, chip integration and the associated Root of Trust.
+5. the implementation and defences of device operating systems, chip integration and the associated Root of Trust.

 Source: Beecham Research